Static Timing

 Static Components

-primitive std_div[W](go: 1, left: W, right: W) -> (out: W, done: 1);
+primitive std_div_pipe[W](go: 1, left: W, right: W) -> (out_remainder: W, out_quotient: W, done: 1);

-Compare this to a multiplier component, std_mult, which has a similar signature but whose latency is known to be three cycles.
+Compare this to a multiplier component, std_mult_pipe, which has a similar signature but whose latency is known to be three cycles.
 We declare it as follows:

-static<3> primitive std_mult[W](go: 1, left: W, right: W) -> (out: W);
+static<3> primitive std_mult_pipe[W](go: 1, left: W, right: W) -> (out: W);

-The key differences are:
+The differences that do matter are:

 • The static qualifier is used to declare the component as static and to specify its latency (3 cycles).

-• The done port is absent.
+• The done port is absent from the multiplier's signature.

 Static Groups and Relative Timing Guards